11968-ship-it/holbertonschool-binary_trees/README.md

 ```

 ### Compilation
-We used the gcc compiler with the following flags:
+We used the basic gcc compiler with the following flags:
 ```bash
 $ gcc -Wall -Wextra -Werror -pedantic -std=gnu89
 ```

 ### Authors
-Thekira A. Ahmed
-Yara K. Alrasheed
+Thekira A. Ahmed & Yara K. Alrasheed